Murli0399/Java_Interview_Question/README.md

 # Java Interview Question
 We have lots of Java questions and detailed answers.
 And this repo was specially created for Interview purposes.
-If you need to crack any Java-based interview so you can read this question &amp; answer
+If you need to crack any Java-based interview So you can read this question &amp; answer

 ### Java Platform
 - 1 .
 Why is Java so popular?